-Lead management best practices involve comprehensively constructing campaigns, contact emails, calls, and personalization to reach each and every lead, as well as standardizes times and reasons for cutting off leads that, statistically, aren’t likely to go anywhere.
+Lead management best practices involve comprehensively constructing campaigns, contact emails, calls, and personalization to reach each and every lead.
+Conversely, it involves defining standard times and reasons for cutting off leads that, statistically, aren’t likely to go anywhere.

-This management technique is essential for a variety of reasons, but one of the biggest ones is that your leads are valuable, but without follow-up and management software, it is hard to know which leads contain the most value at any given moment.
-Lead management is what helps you keep all qualified leads on the hook for long enough to make a sale, but also cuts down on the amount of time your sales people spend alienating potential customers who simply aren’t in the market to buy at this time.
+This management technique tells you that your leads are valuable.
+However, without lead management software, it is hard to know which leads contain the most value at any given moment.
+Lead management helps you keep all qualified leads on the hook for long enough to make a sale.
+On the plus side, your sales people spend less time with potential customers who are not ready to buy.

 Many Leads, Fewer Customers

-The truth is that generating leads is not a one-to-one ratio with customers gained; in every industry, some leads are lost along the way to a variety of forces.
-However, one of the most important realizations that a company can make is that some leads are lost naturally, without any potential to change them, and others are lost due to lack of management and effort.
+Generating leads is not a one-to-one ratio with customers gained.
+Businesses loose leads along the way due to a variety of forces, natural or otherwise.
+However, in most cases, they are lost due to lack of management and effort.

 Raise your Return on Investment

-According to industry sources, attentive lead management doubles the ROI on marketing investments, because leads can be saved, as in the case where your lead has expressed interest in the company but cannot consider purchase until, perhaps, a year from now.
-Lead management creates alerts that allow your sales team to reach back out at the appropriate moment to remind the customer of their interest.
-Customers are more intrigued by a company that remembers their needs, and they are also more likely to be able to seriously pursue a purchase in the time frame they specified themselves.
+According to industry sources, attentive lead management doubles the ROI on marketing investments because it considers those who are interested but may only consider a purchase perhaps a year from now.
+Also, lead management alerts your sales team to reach out at the appropriate moment to remind the customer of their interest.
+Customers are more intrigued by companies that remember their needs.
+They are also more likely to be able to seriously pursue a purchase in the time frame they specified themselves.